ePages-de/epages-devportal/_posts/2018/2018-02-01-install-your-own-galera-cluster.md

 EOF
 ```

-## General Mysql config
+## General MySQL config

-Finally there is a configuration file for general Mysql settings.
+Finally, there is a configuration file for general MySQL settings.
-You can add here all your Mysql settings from your current installation.
+You can add here all your MySQL settings from your current installation.
-Settings given here are not examined in detail within this article, and their optimal values might vary depending on your application.
+Settings given here are not examined in detail within this post, and their optimal values might vary depending on your application.

 ```
 cat > /etc/my.cnf.d/mysql.cnf <<EOF